 This article describes the various pure forms of carbon matrices and the corresponding methods used to create them or incorporate them into a matrix of a composite.
-The forms include graphite, diamond, fullerenes, and nanotubes.
+These forms include graphite, diamond, fullerenes, and nanotubes.
 The article discusses the three types of liquid precursors, namely, thermoplastic, thermosetting, and evaporative or solvent carriers.
 It provides a description of the advantages and limitations of various methods involved in chemical vapor infiltration.
-The article concludes with a discussion on the matrix contribution to composite properties.
+The article concludes with a discussion on matrix contribution to composite properties.

 James Gary Pruett, Carbon Matrices, Composites, Vol 21, ASM Handbook, Edited By Daniel B. Miracle, Steven L. Donaldson, ASM International, 2001, p 164–168, https://doi.org/10.31399/asm.hb.v21.a0003373

 View new, upcoming, and best-selling ASM Handbooks, technical books, and databases.